Posts

 Image

 Several Greek terms are used in the New Testament for the return of Jesus at the end of the present age.
-They include parousia (“arrival”), erchomai (“coming”), and epiphaneia (“appearance”).
-Regardless of which one is used, in each case, it is always singular, and refers to only one future “ coming .”
-The term parousia is applied to his return most often in the letters of Paul, though not exclusively so.
-It signifies an “ arrival ” rather than the process of someone or something “coming.”
+These include Parousia (“ arrival ”), erchomai (“ coming ”), and epiphaneia (“ appearance ”).
+Regardless of which one is used, in each case, it is always singular in number, referring to only one future “ coming .”
+The term Parousia is applied to his return most often in the letters of Paul, though not exclusively so.
+It denotes an “arrival” rather than the process of someone or something “coming.”